 Whether you opt for solo comfy chairs or collaboration couches and coffee tables, comfortable seating that allows workers to put their feet up while getting things done on a laptop or tablet, is certainly a habit that your staff is forming now!

 What’s more, by incorporating fun furniture and a variety of features to choose from like pods, huddle rooms, and bagel-bars, you offer workers both stimulation and a sense of freedom, driving home the impression you are taking care of them.

 No matter how large your company is, CoWorkr will allow you to reduce operating costs for your business while rekindling productive workplace dynamics in now vacant spaces.
 In a recent study we conducted, CoWorkr deployed 4k+ sensors throughout the offices of a well-known tech giant.

 Based on the data received over a 2-year period, the client made simple changes to furniture types and seating arrangements.
 These easy changes had a marked positive impact on spacial engagement and utilization as a whole, as well as on costing.

 By the end of the study, our client was able to eliminate underutilized assets altogether and, by introducing furniture that people enjoyed using, they increased their density by an impressive 20%.

 The tech giant managed to reduce operating costs for their business while enhancing office dynamics, collaboration and productivity with streamlined efficiency and comfort.
 They did all this iteratively over time, without inconveniencing or relocating their workers during the process.

-So, whether your cost-cutting measures in the office involve downsizing of certain spaces to save on rental of unused office space or the introduction of engagement driving activity areas, our easy-to-install occupancy sensors will allow you to adjust your layout based accurately on demand, even as needs change.
+So, whether your cost-cutting measures in the office involve downsizing of certain spaces to save on rental of unused office space or the introduction of engagement driving activity areas, our easy-to-install occupancy sensors for offices will allow you to adjust your layout based accurately on demand, even as needs change.